 It can be shown that for fixed values of the primary and secondary masses, a tidal binary can have up to two synchronous spin-orbit configurations.
-When these configurations are two, one is stable, another not.
-This was a conclusion to which \citet{Darwin1879}, \citet{Counselman} and \citet{Hut} arrived by various means.
+When these configurations are two, one is stable, the other is not.
+This was the conclusion to which \citet{Darwin1879}, \citet{Counselman} and \citet{Hut} arrived by various means.
 We here prefer to link these two possible outcomes to the initial conditions, as was done in \citet{synchronisation}.